Warm-up for badminton

 Keep a central base position

 It is good advice after playing a shot to return to a central base position.
-By sneaking back to the middle of your area of play you are more likely to reach all possible opposing shots.
+By positioning yourself in the middle of your area of play you are more likely to reach opposing shots.

 Play badminton indoors